Our MSCHE Accreditation Process

 - Hold regular meetings (recording and archiving the minutes) in order to collect and examine relevant data, processes, and procedures for the working group standard.

 - Identify, analyze and evaluate which evidence best supports the standard, determine if there are any gaps in the evidence, and select evidence that will be included in the Evidence Inventory.

 - Demonstrate periodic assessment of the evidence and processes inherent in the standard and how such results were used for improvement.

 - Identify the College’s strengths, challenges, and opportunities for improvement for the working group standard, recommend strategies for improvement, and implement strategies where feasible.

 - Provide monthly reports to the Middle States Self-Study Steering Committee.

 - Collaborate and communicate with related working groups from related standards to avoid duplication of effort.

 - Develop draft reports and incorporate feedback into a final report for the working group standard according to established timelines.

-Review the membership of the Excelsior College Middle States Steering Committee and working groups.
+Review the membership of the Excelsior University Middle States Steering Committee and working groups.

 The self-study allows us to reflect on our strengths and determine any opportunities for improvement and innovation that will advance our mission and improve the success of our graduates.
 We will use the information from our self-study to inform our strategic planning process and make necessary changes to improve our institution.